Fluorescence in situ Hybridization (FISH)

 Immunohistochemistry

-Both breast and gastric cancers are common causes of cancer-related deaths.
-Amplification of the ERBB2 (HER2) gene occurs in 15-20% of breast cancers and approximately 7-38% of gastric cancers.
+Both breast and gastroesophageal cancers are common causes of cancer-related deaths.
+Amplification of the ERBB2 gene, alternatively known as the HER2 gene, produces HER2 protein and occurs in 15-20% of breast cancers and approximately 7-38% of gastroesophageal cancers.
 Trastuzumab (Herceptin) may improve the overall survival rate in individuals with HER2-positive breast carcinoma or gastroesophageal adenocarcinoma.
 Laboratory testing can determine ERBB2 status and aid in the prediction of response to HER2-directed therapy.

 Breast Carcinoma

-- Assess ERBB2 status by immunohistochemistry (IHC) or in situ hybridization (ISH)/fluorescence in situ hybridization (FISH)
+- Assess ERBB2 expression or copy number status by immunohistochemistry (IHC) or fluorescence in situ hybridization (FISH), respectively

 - Concordance between the methods can vary due to subjective interpretation

-- If ISH/FISH scores fall in Groups 2, 3, or 4 (formerly designated as equivocal), confirm by IHC with rescoring in area(s) of highest staining intensity
+- If FISH scores fall in groups 2, 3, or 4 (formerly designated as equivocal), confirm by IHC with rescoring in area(s) of highest staining intensity

 Disease Overview